 Students are expected to attend class regularly and on time, following the Scholé Academy standard, which allows a maximum of 3 absences for a one-semester class.
 Written work is due on the assigned deadline.
 Should a student be absent, work is still due on the assigned deadline, unless prior arrangements have been made with the instructor.

-All assignments will be due into the appropriate Schoology assignment folder on their assigned due date.
-Students turning in late work will earn a 10 percent penalty for each day the assignment is late.
+All assignments will be due in the appropriate Canvas assignment folder on their assigned due date.
+Students turning in late work will earn a late penalty.
 Students will submit their work by scanning their homework pages as a right-side up, single-file PDF and uploading it into the Schoology assignment window.
 Photographs of completed assignments will not be accepted as they are incredibly difficult to read.